MvvsnmDevops4122/linux-administration/user-management-linux.md

 PasswordAuthentication no
 ```

-Means password authentication is disabled.
+→ Password-based authentication is disabled.

 ### Password Authentication Enabled